Varicocele Embolization in Mobile, AL

 The success rates for surgery and varicocele embolization are comparable, but the recovery time after varicocele embolization is much shorter.
 Most patients can go home the same day of the procedure and resume normal activities within 24 hours.

-Varicocele Repair Surgery
+Varicocele Repair Surgery in Mobile, AL

 During surgery, the varicocele is commonly repaired through an incision in the abdomen or below the groin, or through the vein in your groin.
 Pain is generally mild, but you may need pain medication for a limited time after surgery.